 Students have formal training in critical issues of 2-D art making, experience with public critiques and a solid portfolio of their artwork.

 Aug 8 - 12, 2022

 Elizabeth Glaessner, Gerald Lovell

-Challenge yourself to think critically about the potential for narrative in your figurative work and the ways to enhance a sense of story within a painting.
-This course examines the distinctive ability for a painting to ask questions, convey mood and character and cause the viewer to be spellbound by the wonder of visual storytelling.
-These challenges are accessed and problem solved through painterly decisions regarding form, pattern, brush strokes, mark-making, color choice, gesture and other formal concerns that are at the core of this exciting narrative painting workshop.
+This course challenges students to think critically about the potential for narrative in their figurative work and the ways to enhance a sense of story within a painting.
+It examines the distinctive ability for a painting to ask questions, convey mood and character and cause the viewer to be spellbound by the wonder of visual storytelling.
+These challenges are accessed and problem-solved through painterly decisions regarding form, pattern, brush strokes, mark-making, color choice, gesture and other formal concerns that are at the core of this exciting narrative painting workshop.